stephenredfield/InstructorResources/ProctoredExams.md

 - Sign in at the above link
 - Select **Exam Information**
 - Directly under the section information for each course, select **Student Proctor Information**.

+## Things to add to this page

+- "What a Proctored Exam Looks Like for a Student" section